ashercsulb/isx45-IntAppDev/tutorials/ejs.md

   - How the variable **name** is declared and passed in index.js
   - How the variable is used in services.ejs

-  Stop and Start your server and go to the serivces page.
+  Stop and Start your server and go to the services page.
   Test it: [http://localhost:3000/](http://localhost:3000) and click on Services or
   [http://localhost:3000/services](http://localhost:3000/services)
   You should see the following: